 Housing costs in Clifton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some cities, Clifton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clifton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clifton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clifton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Clifton who work in office and administrative support (15.42%), sales jobs (10.37%), and management occupations (8.61%).

 Also of interest is that Clifton has more people living here who work in computers and math than 95% of the places in the US.